morungos/morungos.github.io/_posts/2023-06-11-ai-risk-availability-cascade.md

-intended, not only through pointless and expensive regulation that won't deal with the real risks, but also through reputational harms meted out -- and which continue to be meted out -- to those who haven't endorsed the existential risk perspective].
+intended, not only through pointless and expensive regulation that won't deal with the real risks, but also through reputational harms meted out -- and which continue to be meted out -- to those who haven't endorsed the existential risk perspective.

 ## Further reading